0370 1500 100

 I also assisted on the high profile inquest into the death of Lloyd Butler in June 2014.
 Lloyd died after being inappropriately detained in a police station in Birmingham in 2010 in contradiction of force policy which should have mandated that he be taken straight to hospital.
 The jury found that Lloyd probably would have survived if taken to hospital.

 I act for individuals wishing to challenge decisions made by adult social care and children's services in relation to closure of respite centres, day centres, care homes or withdrawals of services previously provided.
 This includes considering whether local authorities have complied with their consultation duties, their obligations under the Human Rights Act 1998 and the Equality Act 2010.
-For example, I am presently instructed in relation to the proposed closure of School Road respite centre in Bristol.

 I also bring challenges on behalf of individuals who are concerned about cuts to individual care packages or failures relating to provision of children's services under the Children's Act 1989.